 EBS volumes incur costs based on their size, performance specifications and number of I/O requests made each month.
 If a volume is not being utilized, it will still incur charges for provisioned storage.
 EBS snapshots also incur fees based on the size of the data being stored in S3 Buckets.

-Take a snapshot, then delete it if the volume is unique and will either be needed in the future, or needed to create new volumes, a
+- Take a snapshot, then delete it if the volume is unique and will either be needed in the future, or needed to create new volumes.

 It may sound like constantly checking all of these things will take up a lot of your time, but on the contrary—cost management does not require tremendous effort if you utilize automation.
 Automating reports ensure your attention is only spent on high-value items that impact your results while avoiding the low-value, time-wasting items that barely make a dent in your cloud bill.

 This identification and actionable insight is one of CloudCheckr’s specialities.
 CloudCheckr automates the detection of each of these issues.
 It will also provide each issue’s corresponding value and savings so you can turn off or downsize any EC2 instances costing you thousands per month.
 Automation like this ensures your team will no longer waste time tracking down minor issues, like the owners of idle EC2 instances costing you $20 per month.

 Don’t Fall Into the Same Cloud Cost Management Traps Again!